Summer Farm Camp

 What farming experiences will your child have on the farm?

 The day starts early on the farm.
 Farmer Tom is already on a tractor in the field before the first hen even lays an egg.
 With camp starting at 9am the animals actually get to sleep in while eagerly waiting for campers to arrive.
-Campers will get first hand experiences with collecting milk from our miniature milking cow and goats, collecting eggs, feeding, watering, carding wool, picking berries and vegetables, dissecting owl pellets, making play doh, building bird houses, using microscopes, making butter, as well as other farming activities.
+Campers will get hands on experiences with caring for and collecting milk from our miniature milking cow and goats, collecting eggs, feeding, watering, carding wool, picking berries and vegetables, dissecting owl pellets, making play doh, using microscopes, making butter, as well as other farming activities.
 We call them chores, because they are part of our daily and weekly routine.
 But chores are an enjoyable way to spend time on the farm, learning about animals and the importance of farming to our everyday life.
 Our Friday tradition to make home made ice cream!

 Meet the Farmers

-Tom and Natalie Epler: Tom works full time for EF Nursery, the family business on adjoining 430 acres.
-Natalie started Farm Camp in 2017 as an extension of Dilley Beans Daycare and Farm Preschool, her childcare on the farm established in 2015.
+Natalie Epler own Carpenter Creek Ranch with her husband, Tom Epler.
+Natalie started Farm Camp in 2017 as an extension of Dilley Beans Daycare, her childcare on the farm established in 2015.
 Originally from the Forest Grove area, Natalie raised goats, rabbits, guinea pigs, and poultry in 4-H and FFA.
 Tom was raised on this farm raising bison, working for the nursery, and haying in the summer.
 Tom and Natalie met because of FFA and Ag classes in high school.
 After graduating from Oregon State University they settled back in Forest Grove on their family farm, Carpenter Creek Ranch.
+Natalie spends most of her farm time caring for and milking her goats and milk cow, Hannah.
+She enjoys learning and creating recipes for using the produce, meat, and dairy produced on the farm as well as crafting.
+Tom spends most of his farm time working on equipment, hay production, and with his miniature cattle.
+They both enjoy showing the goats and anything that includes their children and agriculture.

 The day starts early on the farm.
 Farmer Tom is already on a tractor in the field before the first hen even lays an egg.
 With camp starting at 9am the animals actually get to sleep in while eagerly waiting for campers to arrive.
-Campers will get first hand experiences with collecting milk from our miniature milking cow and goats, collecting eggs, feeding, watering, carding wool, picking berries and vegetables, dissecting owl pellets, making play doh, building bird houses, using microscopes, making butter, as well as other farming activities.
+Campers will get hands on experiences with caring for and collecting milk from our miniature milking cow and goats, collecting eggs, feeding, watering, carding wool, picking berries and vegetables, dissecting owl pellets, making play doh, using microscopes, making butter, as well as other farming activities.
 We call them chores, because they are part of our daily and weekly routine.
 But chores are an enjoyable way to spend time on the farm, learning about animals and the importance of farming to our everyday life.
 Our Friday tradition to make home made ice cream!

 Meet the Farmers

-Tom and Natalie Epler: Tom works full time for EF Nursery, the family business on adjoining 430 acres.
-Natalie started Farm Camp in 2017 as an extension of Dilley Beans Daycare and Farm Preschool, her childcare on the farm established in 2015.
+Natalie Epler own Carpenter Creek Ranch with her husband, Tom Epler.
+Natalie started Farm Camp in 2017 as an extension of Dilley Beans Daycare, her childcare on the farm established in 2015.
 Originally from the Forest Grove area, Natalie raised goats, rabbits, guinea pigs, and poultry in 4-H and FFA.
 Tom was raised on this farm raising bison, working for the nursery, and haying in the summer.
 Tom and Natalie met because of FFA and Ag classes in high school.
 After graduating from Oregon State University they settled back in Forest Grove on their family farm, Carpenter Creek Ranch.
+Natalie spends most of her farm time caring for and milking her goats and milk cow, Hannah.
+She enjoys learning and creating recipes for using the produce, meat, and dairy produced on the farm as well as crafting.
+Tom spends most of his farm time working on equipment, hay production, and with his miniature cattle.
+They both enjoy showing the goats and anything that includes their children and agriculture.

 Summer Farm Camp